NATIONAL clothing chain, Fat Face, has moved into

 magpie building, Nantwich Book Shop.
 There is another store in Chester.

-early 20th century, seems all set to disappear - at least the business,
+early 20th century, has disappeared - at least the business,

 not the building.